LordButley/JapanEasy/README.md

 ### Footer

 - The Footer contains links to the "JapanEasy" social media websites.
 These open to a new tab upon click.
-These are consistent on every "page"
+These are consistent on every page

 ![Screen shot of the footer of "JapanEasy"](assets/images/footer.JPG) -->

 ### Background

 - Background image - This is a full screen size image of a lots of Ema which will have been hung in a temple.
 Ema are praying or wishes written upon a piece of wood.
-This is the background image for all "pages"
+This is the background image for all pages.
+There are two version of the image of different resolutions which will load depending on your screensize to optimize speed.

 ![Background image of "JapanEasy"](assets/images/backgroundimage2.webp)

 ### Introduction, explanation and choices

- - You are welcomed with a short and concise introduction and explanation of what to do followed by a could of radio buttons.
+ - You are welcomed with a short and concise introduction and explanation of what to do followed by a couple of radio buttons.
 These are the options for the game.
 You can either have the questions in Hiragana and the answers in English or Vice versa.
 All questions and answers are completely randomised to ensure that the syllabary is learnt rather than the questions.

- The difficult can be selected as easy, medium or hard.
+ The difficulty can be selected as easy, medium or hard.
 Easy gives 3 answers to choose from, medium gives 6 and hard gives 9.

 ![Screen shot of the first page of "JapanEasy"](assets/images/choices.JPG) -->